WHICH CAMERA GEAR IS SUPER EFFECTIVE?

 WHAT IS YOUR CAMERA’S MOUNT SYSTEM?

 Canon DSLR users – If you have a modern EOS camera, all EF-S lenses will work.
-It is backwards compatible with the older EF lens too.
+It is backward compatible with the older EF lens too.
 For the even older lens families, you are going to need an adapter.

 As for all the others – Sony, Pentax, Leica, mirrorless users, please do your own homework on which mount system your camera is using… or this guide will never end.